DATA-606-FALL-2022/Data606_Likhith/proposal_final.md

   <li>The model that perform best in hyperparameter tunning will be chosen as our machine learning model.</li>
 </ol>

-<h2><b><u>Outcome:</b></u></h2>
+## Outcome:

  In this research, it was examined whether machine learning techniques could be used to solve the issue of rainfall forecasting in the particular situation of Australia.This kind of technique has been used in earlier research [28–34] with various kinds of monthly, annual, and other time period datasets in locations other than Australia.
 The regions of Victoria and Sydney were the study venues.The potential benefits of using machine learning techniques as tools to replace traditional rain forecasting techniques (they also have some advantages over classical forecasting methods, such as the possibility of estimating the reliability of the results using the Indicators, Performance Key, or the possibility of adjusting the performance of the algorithms by manipulating their input parameters, which allows them to be adapted to particular cases).